 St Alban’s Church, North Harrow, is proud to welcome members of the Deaf community to its services.

-The Church of England believes that all disabled people have an equal right to access worship in their local parish.
+The Church of England believes that everyone has an equal right to access worship in their local parish.
 Here at St Alban’s Church the 10am service on the first Sunday in every month (apart from January and August) is fully interpreted into British Sign Language (BSL) by a team led by John Ryan.
 Other major festivals, for example Easter and Midnight Mass, and on request, meetings with the ministry team, weddings, christenings and funerals can also be interpreted.

 In the London Diocese there are 479 Anglican churches, currently 8 of which provide signed services.
 If you would like anymore information about other churches that provide British Sign Language or the work of the Deaf Chaplaincy in the